ToF-/RentForth/v7/Story.md

     Order(6,9, 70) ⇒ P(15) ≥ P(6)+70 ⇒ P(15) ≥ 170
                      P(15) ≥ P(14) ⇒ P(15) ≥ 180

 Rather than searching the order list for the maximum value recursively, we can process each calculation at the right time, while keeping track of the profit made so far.
-Each order(t,d,p) involve two Operations
+Each Order(s,d,p) involve two Operations:

-- at time t, plan the renting the airplane, thus writing a profit increase by p at time t+d
+- at time s, plan to *rent* the airplane, thus writing a profit value increased by p at time s+d
-- at time t+d, update V the profit value made so far
+- at time s+d, plan to  *cash* update V the profit value made so far

-    Order(t,d,p) ⇒ Operation(t, P[t+d] := max(V, P[t]+p)), Operation(t+d, V := max(V, P[t+d]))
+    Order(s,d,p) ⇒ Operation(s, P[s+d] := max(V, P[s]+p)), Operation(s+d, V := max(V, P[s+d]))

+Thus the algorithm for computing the solution is:

+- initialize list of Operations to empty
+- for each Order(s,d,p):
+    - add an Operation at time s+d, of type Cash
+    - add an Operation at time s, of type Rent, with duration d and price p
+- initialize table Profit to empty
+- set V to 0
+- for each Operation(t,k,d,p) ordered by t + k (with Cash < Rent)
+    - if k = Cash : update V <- max(V,Profit[t])
+    - if k = Rent : update Profit[t+d] <- max(Profit[t]+p, V)

-Given a sequence of Actions that is ordered on t, if we execute each Operation:
+Given a sequence of Operations ordered on t, if we execute each Operation:

 1. update the profit value made so far
 2. plan the ulterior profit made by rent at price + profit